kaliRegenold/SeniorDesign/DesignDoc/source/design.rst

 starts to rise, the downward actuation is temporarily stopped to prevent the bucket chain from being bogged down while digging.
 While the process is running, the system also monitors the pressure sensors under the collection bin on the robot to determine when it is full.
 Once full, the collection belt is stopped and the arm is actuated all the way back up until the end stops are triggered.
 The system hands off control to the navigation system indicating it is full.
-The navigation system then moves the robot 90 degrees.
 The collection-deposition system then runs the belt and the collection belt because some of the buckets are still full, until the load sensors indicate the collection bin is empty.
 This first stage clears away the top level of BP-1, which is worth no points.